-PFRS 15 (Amendment), Revenue from Contracts with Customers - Clarifications to PFRS 15 Revenue from Contracts with Customers.
+PFRS 15 (Amendments), Revenue from Contracts with Customers - Clarifications to PFRS 15 Revenue from Contracts with Customers.

 This addresses clarifying amendments to PFRS 15 and introduced a transitional relief for entities applying the standard for the first time.
-The focus of these amendments is on clarifying the application of PFRS 15 when (a) identifying performance obligations by clarifying how to apply the concept of 'distinct', (b) determining whether an entity is acting as principal or an agent in a transaction by clarifying how to apply the control principle, and when a company's activities significantly affect the intellectual property to which the customer has rights.
+The focus of these amendments is on clarifying the application of PFRS 15 when (a) identifying performance obligations by clarifying how to apply the concept of 'distinct', (b) determining whether an entity is acting as principal or an agent in a transaction by clarifying how to apply the control principle, and (c) assessing whether a license transfers to a customer over time or at a point in time by clarifying when a company's activities significantly affect the intellectual property to which the customer has rights.
 The amendments also add two practical expedients to the transition requirements of PFRS 15 for completed contracts under the full retrospective transition approach and contract modifications at transition.
 The amendments are effective for annual periods beginning on or after January 1, 2018, with earlier application permitted.

-The Company's amendment will not have an impact on the disclosures and amounts recognized on the Company's financial statements.
+The amendment will not have an impact on the disclosures and amounts recognized on the Company's financial statements.